-Building a Brand Identity: Interview highlights
+Building a Brand Identity: The interview highlights

 On starting a new brand identity